Miller and Evans' Anatomy of the Dog - Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 21. The Eye

-John W. Hermanson, Howard E. Evans, PhD, Professor Emeritus of Veterinary and Comparative Anatomy, New York State College of Veterinary Medicine, Cornell University, Ithaca, NY and Alexander de Lahunta
+John W. Hermanson, Howard E. Evans, PhD, Professor Emeritus of Veterinary and Comparative Anatomy, New York State College of Veterinary Medicine, Cornell University, Ithaca, New York and Alexander de Lahunta